 The work-related requirements for New Style JSA claimants are the same as those for Universal Credit claimants who do not have limited capability for work.

-The details of what a claimant must do to meet their work-related requirements (and the consequences of not doing so) are set out in a claimant commitment which the claimant must accept as a condition of entitlement.

-For more guidance see New Style Benefit Sanctions.
+The details of what a claimant must do to meet their work-related requirements (and the consequences of not doing so) are set out in the Claimant Commitment which the claimant must accept as a condition of entitlement.
+For more information see New Style Benefit Sanctions.